ubports/docs.ubports.com/userguide/install.rst

 8. Turn your device completely off, but do not connect it yet.
 9. Press the button labeled "Download".
 10. Perform a final sanity-check that you selected the "Firmware Upgrade" option, not "Download Only".
-11. Make sure your device is off and connect it to your PC.
+11. Make sure your device is off and hold the volume down.then connect it to your PC.
 Don't use a USB 3.0 port, since that's known to cause communication issues with your device.
 12. `Magic <https://en.wikipedia.org/wiki/Clarke's_three_laws>`_ happens.
 Wait till all the progress bars ended.

 .. note::